tobo-123/smart-home-pixel-display/README.md

 # smart-home-pixel-display
 An ESP8266-based pixel display for the Bosch Smart Home System (BSH) showing user defined states and the current weather.
 The weather feature uses the openweathermap API.
-All state changes are recorded in a log file, which can be retrieved via a URL on your web browser.
+All state changes are recorded in a log file, which can be retrieved via a web page on your browser.

 ![smart display](https://github.com/tobo-123/smart-home-pixel-display/blob/main/pictures/front.jpg)
 ![smart display](https://github.com/tobo-123/smart-home-pixel-display/blob/main/pictures/weather.jpg)